sktime/sktime/docs/source/get_involved/governance.rst

      - They can participate in the decision making process by vetoing changes and casting votes.
    * - Nomination
      - They can nominate new core developers, CoC committee members and CC members.
+   * - Fiscal reporting
+     - Core developers are expected to conform to public fiscal reporting requirements as below.

+Fiscal reporting requirements:

+* at the start of every calendar quarter, core developers must report openly and publicly whether they have been administering funds on behalf of ``sktime`` in the past calendar quarter.
+* if the answer to the above is "yes", they must further provide a public description of scope, purpose, and source of funds.
+They also must publish monthly budget reports on the funds administered.
+* Publication of materials above happens in a location prescribed by the ``sktime`` community.
+  Monthly budget reports must be published no longer than three calendar months after the end of the reported month.

 Eligibility
 ^^^^^^^^^^^